Hemorrhoids: A Common Ailment with Frequent Questions

 If needed, stool softeners or laxatives can be used short-term for constipation and may help to prevent the development of hemorrhoids.
 If constipation is a chronic problem, see your doctor.

 Common brands include Preparation H, Americaine, and Tronolane - although store brands or generics are available and will cost less.
-Talk to your healthcare provider if you need creams or suppositories for longer than one week.
+Talk to your healthcare provider if you need OTC creams or suppositories for longer than one week or if there is bleeding.

 What Else Can Be Done to Help Relieve Hemorrhoids?

 OTC remedies won't cure hemorrhoids, but can offer relief.
-Other options include soaking in a warm sitz bath of water only.
-Moist toilettes specifically made for hemorrhoids can be used after a bowel movement.
+Other options include soaking in a warm sitz bath of water (avoid the bubble bath, however).
+Moist towelettes specifically also made for hemorrhoids can be used after a bowel movement, too.

 Avoid straining during a bowel movement; adding fiber to the diet can help alleviate straining.
-Avoid taking medications that can lead to constipation.
+Also, check any medications to see if constipation is a side effect, and ask your doctor about it.
 If these actions do not seem to relieve your symptoms, it may be time to visit with your healthcare provider to discuss other options.

 What if the OTC Remedies Aren't Helpful for My Hemorrhoids?

-Clot removal, rubber band ligation, and sclerotherapy are all options.
+Clot removal, rubber band ligation, coagulation, and sclerotherapy (solution injected to shrink hemorrhoid) are all options.
 These procedures are usually performed as day surgery, and may only require a local anesthetic.

 Which Surgical Procedures Are Used for Hemorrhoids?